Telling Stories (album)

 Telling Stories is the fifth album by American singer-songwriter Tracy Chapman, released on February 14, 2000, by Elektra Records.

 A two-disc special edition was released in Europe in 2000.
 The album is composed of contemporary rock songs in the first half, and folk songs in the second half.

-The record marked a return to shorter songs for Tracy; on New Beginning they had been somewhat longer.
+The record marked a return to shorter songs for Chapman; on New Beginning they had been somewhat longer.